Eating a diet rich in fruits and especially vegetables can go a long way toward keeping you healthy.

 It’s important to note that these results were seen with quercetin phytosome, not regular quercetin.
 Because of quercetin’s typical low bioavailability, you wouldn’t expect to see the same results with non-phytosomal quercetin.

-Government-Funded Animal and Human Research Leads to the Development of a Quercetin Supplement for Military Personnel
+Research Leads to the Development of a Quercetin Supplement for Military Personnel

 Maintaining the health of soldiers and other military personnel during training and deployment is a top government priority.
 In 2007, the U.S. Department of Defense set out to see whether quercetin might be a useful tool for their personnel.